augustsaintfreytag/stalker-bits-of-culture/TECHNICALS.md

 A brief cheatsheet on how to properly add and integrate new items into STALKER, some documentation of what modules are affected and the relevant root files and sections for writing patches via DLTX.

+## Core Modules

+Files and associated paths of the base game.

 ### `death_generic`

 DLTX: `configs/items/settings/mod_death_generic_[name]`